NotGyashu/NotGyashu/README.md

 - 🔭 Currently working as a Freelancer

-- 🌱 Currently navigating the exciting landscape of technology and innovation.
+- 🌱 Navigating the exciting landscape of technology and innovation.

 - 👯 Ready to collaborate on **new innovative ideas**